GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 potential issues if you don't way long enough - warning that file might have been changed what to do? - copy-paste

+if you want the slides to work you still have to go to the TtT file on HackMD and pull

 #### Editing the YAML Header